|

 of cheap imitations!

-artifacts and they should be included in their own category.
-They
+movie artifacts and they should be included in their own category.

-deserve recognition for the sign painter's skill if nothing else.
+They deserve recognition for the sign painter's skill if nothing

 Recognizing a "fake"

-they only appear on camera for a few seconds, if at all.
-The artists
+since they only appear on camera for a few seconds, if at all.
+The

-could certainly match the sign painter's skill if they had time.
-We're
+artists could certainly match the sign painter's skill if they had

-sure some of the older set painters are former wall dogs.
-Some set
+time.
+We're sure some of the older set painters are former wall

 have even painted faux ghost signs - creating false layers of faded

-that did or didn't exist.
+product that did or didn't exist.
 Confused?
-Just watch the movie until the
+Just watch the movie

-the paint.
-The current "safe" paints used by Hollywood degrade and
+of the paint.
+The current "safe" paints used by Hollywood degrade

 © John Troesser